 7. Unique Spine Tattoo Design

-These spinal tattoo examples show off the variety you often find within a spine tattoo idea.
-These unique designs offer something, whether it’s gallows humor (literally), a zipper, or brilliant collection of blacked in dots and circles for each back tattoo.
+These examples show the variety you often find within a spine tattoo idea.
+These unique designs offer something, whether it’s gallows humor (literally), a zipper, or a brilliant collection of blacked in dots and circles, for each back tattoo.

 8. Animal Themed Spine Body Art

-A black and gray piece of a male spine tattoos of sharks in different sizes.
+This interesting black and gray spine tattoo shows, not the vertebrae but, sharks in different sizes.
 The flow of the swimming sharks makes it a believable underwater scene.
 This tattoo is executed in classic black ink and highly saturated for longevity of the inkwork.

-Animal tattoo designs rival flower tattoos for popularity, but for spine tattoos there’s more limit to designs which look good along the spinal column.
-I love the use of the black ink sharks to create depth, and the elegant curves give the sense of movement (I bet more so when the body is in action).
+Animal tattoo designs rival flower tattoos in popularity, but for spine tattoos, there’s more limit to designs that look good along the spinal column.
+I love the use of the black ink sharks to create depth, and the elegant curves give a sense of movement (I bet more so when the body is in action).

 9. Script and Numeral Spine Tattoo Design

-“With a bond as strong as right itself and as lasting as humanity”, a moving set of words which is appropriate tribute for the spine, literally and figuratively.
+The phrase, “With a bond as strong as right itself and as lasting as humanity,” is a moving and appropriate tribute to the spine, literally and figuratively.
 The challenge at times for script tattoos is the cognition of the content.
-So, the wearer should make sure that the texts are readable not unless the owner wants it differently.
+So, the wearer should make sure that the text is readable unless the owner wants it differently.

-Script, numeral and quote tattoo designs are most common for the spinal chord.
-A message – large, small, simple, or detailed – can be conveyed in a range of detailed styles along this part of the human body to great effect, whether it’s a benediction, symbol or simple list of names.
+Script, numeral, and quote tattoo designs are most common for the spinal cord.
+A message — large, small, simple, or detailed — can be conveyed in a range of styles along this part of the human body to great effect, whether it’s a benediction, symbol, or simple list of names.

 10. Wings and Spine Tattoo Art

-Wings – fully furled or folded back, bony or full feathered – can be cool tattoos for a skilled artist to play with.
+Wings — fully furled or folded back, bony or full feathered — are among the coolest spine tattoo ideas that a skilled artist can play with.
 These examples are wicked, and obviously not just for angelic types!

 11. Tree and Spine Tattoo Art

-I love the simplicity of these tree related tattoo ideas.
-They use black ink and the spine’s natural curve to create cool tattoo inspiration.
-It also shows that if a spine placement doesn’t quite fit, then a new tattoo featuring the elegant curve of tree roots and branches they can be developed in a different spot.
+I love the simplicity of these elegant spine tattoo ideas.
+They use black ink and the spine’s natural curve to create cool tree-related tattoo inspiration.
+It also shows that if a spine placement doesn’t quite fit, then a new tattoo featuring the elegant curve of tree roots and branches can be developed in a different spot.

 12. Tattoos of the Spinal Column

-A dark piece of the skull with its spine done in realism style of tattooing.
+A dark piece of the skull with its spine is done in realism style of tattooing.
 It is in high definition and the ink is deeply saturated.
-The black background, illustrated as the shadow of the whole piece adds depth.
-The bones are well detailed with extra fine lines for the outline then shaded in different tones of gray.
+The black background, illustrated as the shadow of the whole piece, adds depth.
+The bones are well detailed with extra fine lines for the outline, then shaded in different tones of gray.
 Every bone is shaded differently to show the varying levels of decay.

-This tattoo is a simple illustration of a broken spines done in black and gray.
-It has been drawn to fully fit the forearm, outlined in black ink with a dark background which creates a perfect contrast for the skeletal drawing.
+This tattoo is a simple illustration of a broken spine done in black and gray.
+It has been drawn to fully fit the forearm and outlined in black ink with a dark background, which creates a perfect contrast for the skeletal drawing.

 The spine itself is not the lone subject used to make a beautiful tattoo.
 A lot of people look to incorporate tattoos using spinal themes into art placed in other areas, especially for a small spine tattoo.

-The spine, skull, and linked bones or muscle create a great template for artistic expansion, which you can see above in the examples.
+The spine, skull, and linked bones or muscles create a great template for artistic expansion, as you can see in the examples below.
 The small spine tattoo designs utilize a range of application techniques to round out an idea.

 13. Tribal Tattoo Design

-A Polynesian inspired tribal spine for this warrior, custom made in design since every story is unique, same as the tattoo.
-This piece is divided in four segments: new beginnings, bravery and strength, homage to the ancestors and protection.
+A Polynesian-inspired tribal spine tattoo for this warrior, custom made in design since every story is unique, same as the tattoo.
+This piece is divided into four segments: new beginnings, bravery and strength, an homage to the ancestors, and protection.
 The shading of the black ink is consistent throughout the whole piece, from top to bottom.
-The patterns are intricately drawn and consistent in spacing, the interchanging use of black and negative space whether as background or for the filling in of the patterns feels like an energetic tribal dance.
+The patterns are intricately drawn and consistent in spacing, while the interchanging use of black ink and negative space, whether as background or for the filling in of the patterns, feels like an energetic tribal dance.

-A spine tattoo of a simple tribal design shaped like a tail of a fish.
-The horizontal lines represent the tribes how they are connected as a unit, as a people, as a family.
-This patten symbolizes unity.
+This spine tattoo is a simple tribal design shaped like the tail of a fish, where the horizontal lines represent the tribes and show how they are connected as a unit, as a people, as a family.
+This pattern symbolizes unity.

 14. Spine Linework Ideas

 It’s interesting how different linework tattoos look when changing up tattoo placement.
-The two spinal tattoo designs – the realistic bonework, and the tribal Eagle – both look unfinished.
+These two spine tattoo designs— the realistic bone work, and the tribal eagle — both look unfinished.
 It’s likely they’ll be filled in or accentuated in some way.
-The other piece is a pretty cool abstract spinal side tattoos interpretation that stands out because it’s unique.
+The other piece is a pretty cool abstract spinal side tattoo that stands out because it’s unique.

 15. Neo Tribal Spine Tattoo

-A gorgeous black and gray piece of the all-seeing eye adorned with sacred geometrical shapes and pattern.
+This is a gorgeous black and gray piece of the all-seeing eye adorned with sacred geometry shapes and patterns.
 The all-seeing eye also symbolizes awareness.
 The symbol shows that the owner is always aware of his or her surroundings and never has his or her guard down.
 When using this meaning, people will often give their eyes a more open and alert look to make that meaning come through a bit better.

-There are no rules for adding such visual magnetism to the spine’s columns, so the best way to yield a fashionable exterior is through artistic experimentation.
+There are no rules for adding such visual magnetism to the spinal column, so the best way to yield a fashionable exterior is through artistic experimentation.
 For example, spiritually attuned tattoo lovers may explore the possibilities of adding their chakras.

-I love the use of progressive ideas to build on the tenets of more traditional approaches to tribal tattoo art.
-As Eastern methodologies such as yoga, meditation, and even Buddhist doctrines have increased in the West, so to have cool ideas such as lotus flower and mandala tattoo design.
-When traced down the spine, a flower tattoo or mandala can be a beautiful tattoo.
+I love the use of progressive ideas to build on the tenets of more traditional approaches to tribal tattoos.
+As Eastern methodologies such as yoga, meditation, and even Buddhist doctrines have increased in the West, so have cool tattoo ideas such as the lotus flower and mandala.
+When traced down the spine, a flower tattoo or mandala can be a beautiful spine tattoo design.

 Spine Tattoo FAQ

 In a word, yes!
-As far as tattoo pain goes the spine is right up there because there’s a lack or muscle and flesh, and lots of bony knobs and nerved located just under the skin of the spinal column.
-Also, it’s important that if you have –or have previously had – spinal issues or serious back pain that these have been considered before committing to getting a new tattoo.
+As far as tattoo pain goes, the spine is right up there because there’s a lack of muscle and flesh and lots of bony knobs and nerves located just under the skin of the spinal column.
+Also, it’s important that if you have –or have previously had – spinal issues or serious back pain, these should be considered before committing to getting a new tattoo.